Patrick Wisdom Player Props: Cubs vs. Marlins

 Patrick Wisdom At The Plate

-- Wisdom has 25 hits, which is tops among Chicago hitters this season, while batting .229 with 16 extra-base hits.
+- Wisdom leads Chicago in total hits (25) this season while batting .229 with 16 extra-base hits.

-- Among qualified hitters in MLB, he ranks 135th in batting average, 126th in on-base percentage, and eighth in slugging.
+- Among qualified hitters in MLB play, his batting average ranks 136th, his on-base percentage ranks 130th, and he is eighth in the league in slugging.

+- In 53.3% of his 30 games this season, Wisdom has picked up at least one hit.
+He's also had seven multi-hit games.

-- Looking at the 30 games he has played this year, he's hit a home run in nine of them (30.0%), and in 9% of his trips to the dish.
+- In nine games this year, he has hit a long ball (30.0%, and 9% of his trips to the dish).

-- Wisdom has driven home a run in 11 games this season (36.7%), including more than one RBI in 20.0% of his games and producing three or more of his team's runs on three occasions..
+- Wisdom has picked up an RBI in 36.7% of his games this season, with more than one RBI in 20.0% of his games.
+He has also produced three or more runs in three contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.